Rating your Evidence Management System?

 Law Enforcement understands that Evidence Management is a critical component to ensure due process of the law for criminal offenses and ensuring the safety of the people within their community.
 Those tasked with handling evidence have a responsibility to ensure proper chain of custody and handling of both physical and digital evidence.
 This allows handlers to maintain the integrity of the evidence without contamination or compromise.
 Therefore, rating the EMS in place for your agency is critical to understanding the current state of your property room and areas that need improvement.

-Unlike the examples above, that simply rely on one’s personal experience in order to make a rating, there needs to be an understanding of the criterion or standards used for evaluation of Evidence Management practices within the industry.
+Unlike the examples above – that rely on one’s personal experience in order to make a rating – there needs to be an understanding of the criterion or standards used for evaluation of Evidence Management practices within the industry.
 Often, there are already some “best practices” established.

 Webster defines Best Practices as, “A procedure that has been shown by research and experience to produce optimal results and that is established or proposed as a standard suitable for widespread adoption.”